MDIMACat/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script 7 - creates a whole new global variable script 8 - adding using arithmetic expression scriptt 9 - dividing using arithmetic expressions script 10 -  shows the power of
+script 7 - creates a whole new global variable script 8 - adding using arithmetic expression scriptt 9 - dividing using arithmetic expressions script 10 - show the exponents using the arithmetic expression